Connect a domain to an IP address

 -

-Enter TTL or leave the default value.
+Enter the TTL or leave the default value.
 TTL is the time in seconds that a resource entry in the NS server cache is considered up to date and does not need to be re-cached.
-The TTL of a group applies to all resource entries in the group.
+The TTL of a group applies to all resource records in the group.

 -

-Enter the value of the entry - the IP address of the server where the site is located.
+Enter the record value — the IP address of the server where the website is located.

 -